What Is Toxic Perfectionism? A Therapist’s Perspective for Women in Utah

 If you are someone struggling with toxic perfectionism, there’s help for you.
 You can work through toxic perfectionism in therapy.
 Therapy can help you learn to understand self-compassion and how to practice it.
 You can learn to challenge negative self-talk and be able to change and challenge the negative beliefs you have about yourself.
 You may have learned to use perfectionistic tendencies as a way of coping with trauma or anxiety.
 Working with a therapist can help you learn to cope in a more healthy and effective way.
 You can also learn to heal from your trauma and work through the other underlying emotional issues you may have experienced or be experiencing.
 Therapy may not be easy but it’s worth the effort and impact it will have on your life.
 You deserve to be seen and understood.
 You can overcome toxic perfectionism, and promise that therapy is a valuable tool to help.

-Begin therapy for perfectionism near Provo, Utah
+Begin therapy for perfectionism in Salt Lake City, Utah

 You don’t have to stay stuck in a pattern of perfectionism.
 You can learn to be kind to yourself and not give yourself a hard time when you don’t do as well as you would have liked.
 This Utah Counseling Clinic has a compassionate therapist who specializes in treating perfectionism.
 To begin counseling follow the steps below: